-- Have someone roll a tennis ball (with some pressure) on your lower back to relieve any pain.
+- Using pressure, have someone roll a tennis ball on your lower back to help ease pain

-- Rock on a rocking chair or birthing ball.
+- Rock in a rocking chair or on a birthing ball

 Above all, remember that your baby isn’t on a schedule—sometimes slow and steady is best.
-As long as he is safe, your health-care team will let him call the shots.
+As long as you and baby are safe, you’ll get through this.

-- Hot and cold: Your body is adjusting to new blood and hormone levels; this can make you feel either sweaty or chilled.
+- Hot and cold.
+As your body adjusts to new hormone levels and recent blood loss during your delivery, you might feel sweaty or chilled.

-- Leakage: It’s not uncommon for some urinary incontinence to occur, especially after a prolonged labor.
-It might happen when you sneeze, cough, or laugh.
+- Leakage.
+It’s not uncommon for some urinary incontinence to occur, especially after a prolonged labor.
+This might happen when you sneeze, cough, or laugh.

-- Weight: You might be surprised that you don’t lose all the baby weight after having your little one.
-You’ll probably lose about 13 pounds (which includes the weight of the baby, amniotic fluid, and placenta).
-Over the next week or so, you’ll lose water weight, too.
+- Weight.
+Unfortunately, you won’t lose all the baby weight right after giving birth.
+Sorry.
+However, you’ll lose about 10–15 pounds from the weight of the baby, amniotic fluid, and placenta.
+The next week or so, you’ll also lose water weight.